guidemetothemoon/guidemetothemoon/README.md

 ## 🧙‍♀️ About Me

-:tiger: I'm a techie, living in Norway.
-In love with coding, cats, coffee and good books.
-With Animal Welfare at heart.
+:tiger: A techie from Norway who loves preaching about all things Cloud Native, Kubernetes, Green Tech and cats.
+I am also an active supporter of sustainability in tech and outside of it, and animal welfare.

+🎙️ Co-Host at Kubernetes Unpacked podcast.

-⛅️ Microsoft MVP (Most Valuable Professional) in Microsoft Azure category.
+⛅️ Microsoft Azure MVP and CNCF Ambassador.

-:whale2: I'm following Learning as a lifestyle mindset and love sharing my knowledge with the community.

-:octopus: My biggest passion is tech and my goal is to help other developers to code with sustainability, security and cloud native mindset.
-I'm also determined to help more ladies to start their journey in tech by mentoring.
+:whale2: I love learning new things and sharing my journey and experiences with others.
+My goal is to inspire others developers to code with sustainability, security and cloud native principles in mind.
+I also hope that with my actions and contributions I can inspire and motivate more ladies to join the world of tech!

+:octopus: I strongly believe that contributing to making this world a better place by volunteering is something all of us should consider doing, therefore being a volunteer is a big part of my life.
+Both when it comes to contributing back to tech community and non-profit organizations making a crucial positive impact in other areas of our life on this planet.

 [![Spotify](https://guidemetothemoon-spotify.vercel.app/api/spotify?background_color=0e030d&border_color=ffffff)](https://open.spotify.com/user/116298200)

 ## 👩‍💻 Tech

-My main area of interest is secure and sustainable cloud native application development with specialization in Microsoft technologies like Azure and .NET.
-Below you may see some of the technologies I'm using more or less on a daily basis:
+My main area of interest is secure and sustainable cloud native application development.
+Some of the technologies I'm working with:

 <div id="tech-icons">
   <img src="./images/tech-icons/azure-original-wordmark.svg" title="Microsoft Azure" alt="Microsoft Azure" width="80" height="80"/>&nbsp;